BrenoFariasdaSilva/Worked-Example-Miner/RefactoringMiner/README.md

 # Usage

-## Repository Refactors
+## Repositories Refactors

-To use the script for repository refactor analysis, follow these steps:
+To use the script for repositories refactor analysis, follow these steps:

 1. Open a terminal in the `RefactoringMiner` directory.